astorfi/TensorFlow-World/CONTRIBUTING.rst

 Please consider the following criterions in order to help us in a better way:

 1. The pull request is mainly expected to be a code script suggestion or improvement.
-2. A pull request related to non-code-script sections, is expected to make a significant difference in documentation.
-Otherwise it is expected to be announced in issues section.
+2. A pull request related to non-code-script sections is expected to make a significant difference in the documentation.
+Otherwise, it is expected to be announced in the issues section.
 3. Ensure any install or build dependencies are removed before the end of the layer when doing a build and creating a pull request.
 4. Add comments with details of changes to the interface, this includes new environment